dataGriff/XMLSQL/ReadMe.md

 WHEN MATCHED AND [Delete] = 'true'
 THEN DELETE;

---7.3.6 Harvey has been deleted from the Kennel (I've taken him home!)
+PRINT '7.3.6 Harvey has been deleted from the Kennel (I've taken him home!)';
 SELECT * FROM import.DogKennelArrival;

 GO